Volker Roemheld: Biography

 After attending school Volker Rhoemheld studied chemical engineering at the Ohm Polytechnic in Nuremberg, followed by an appointment in the pharmaceutical firm Dr. R. Pfleger Chemie in Bamberg (1960-1964).
-He then absolved an apprenticeship in gardening in Kassel (assistant’s examination 1966) and went on to study horticulture at the Technical University of Berlin (1966-1970).
+He then absolved an apprenticeship in gardening in Kassel (assistant’s examination 1966) and went on to study horticulture at Technische Universität Berlin (1966-1970).
 He won a stipendium from the German National Academy and visited Leeds University to work in the Institute of Botany under Prof. H.W.
 Woolhouse on the theme: Iron uptake by various chlorosis-resistant ecotypes.
-After his return in 1972 he became a Scientific Assistant at the Institute for Plant Nutrition at the Technical University of Berlin, continued his research and obtained a Dr. sc. agr. degree in 1979 with a dissertation: Mechanisms of Uptake and Storage of Iron Chelates by higher plants.
+After his return in 1972 he became a Scientific Assistant at the Institute for Plant Nutrition at the Technische Universität Berlin, continued his research and obtained a Dr. sc. agr. degree in 1979 with a dissertation: Mechanisms of Uptake and Storage of Iron Chelates by higher plants.
 In 1979 he started as Scientific Assistant at the Institute for Plant Nutrition at University of Hohenheim.
 In 1988 he qualified as Lecturer in Plant Nutrition and in 1992 became Professor.
 From 1996 he was also Visiting Professor at China Agricultural University, Beijing, China.
 He retired in 2006.